dsedaille/disney-animal-kingdom-wait-time-analytics/README.md

 Main Python notebook for loading, combining, cleaning, analyzing, and visualizing Animal Kingdom wait-time data.

+notebooks/02_sql_wait_time_analysis.ipynb
+  SQL notebook using SQLite to calculate wait-time KPIs, attraction-level summaries, high-wait risk metrics, and time-based wait-time patterns.

+notebooks/03_wait_time_pressure_simulation.ipynb

+Scenario simulation notebook that estimates how adding a new attraction could reduce high-wait exposure by redistributing demand away from the park's highest-pressure attractions.

 visuals/
-Exported charts from the Python analysis.
+Exported charts from the Python analysis, SQL analysis, and simulation model.

 data/raw/
 Documentation for the original raw dataset files and source information.